Start your career in a humanities or social science-related field with a social science degree from Southwestern Michigan College.

 About the Social Science Degree

-The AA in Social Science is flexible, so students can adapt the classes they take to their interests.
-Students may elect to take courses in human development, popular culture, literature, language theory, film, human geography, world religion, ethics, logic, government, psychology or sociology.
+The curriculum provides plenty of room for elective courses, so you can adapt it to focus on the fields that interest you.
+You may choose to take courses in human development, popular culture, literature, language theory, film, human geography, world religion, ethics, logic, government, psychology, sociology, and more.

-If you know which school you want to transfer to you can work with advisors in the Transfer Advising Center (TAC) to adapt your curriculum to meet that school’s requirements.
-If you don't know which school to transfer to, you can use the TAC's resources to find a good fit.
+If you know which school you want to transfer to, you can work with advisors in Transfer Resource Services to adapt your curriculum to meet that school’s requirements.
+If you don't know which school to transfer to, you can use the Transfer Resource Services' resources to find a good fit.

-View the curriculum guide for the Associate in Arts in Social Science at Southwestern Michigan College.
+View the full curriculum guide for the Associate in Arts in Social Science.